 Originally, doctors only referred to one form of NCL as Batten disease, but now the name refers to the group of disorders.
 Of the four major types, the three that affect children all cause blindness.

-Infantile NCL (INCL) usually shows up between the ages of 6 months and 2 years, (but usually before age 1).
+Infantile NCL (INCL) (CLN1) usually shows up between the ages of 6 months and 2 years, (but usually before age 1).
 It also can cause microcephaly, as well as sharp contractions (jerks) in the muscles.
 Most children with INCL die in early to mid-childhood).
 (There is also a juvenile onset of CLN1, abnormalities develop around age 5/6 and disease progression is slower.
 Affected children may live into their teenage years or even into adulthood if they develop the symptoms in the adolescence period).

 Adult NCL (ANCL) (CLN4 or Kufs disease type B) starts before the age of 40 (early adulthood).
 These patients have problems with movement and early dementia.
 People who have it have shorter life spans, but the age of death can vary from person to person.
 The symptoms of ANCL are milder and they tend to progress more slowly.
 This form of the disease does not result in blindness.

 Diagnosis and Tests